Skip to content

 What's the difference between deviceType and serviceDeviceType?

-• A deviceType is the highest level device and the main product the end-user commissioned to their account, i.e. refrigerators, air conditioners, etc.
+• A deviceType is the highest-level device and the main product the end-user commissioned to their account, e.g., refrigerators, air conditioners, etc.

 • A serviceDeviceType can be the main device or a sub-device.
-For example, this could cloud.smarthq.device.appliance which would represent the overall appliance or cloud.smarthq.device.waterfilter which is a sub-device in the SmartHQ data model.
+For example, this could be cloud.smarthq.device.appliance, which would represent the overall appliance, or cloud.smarthq.device.waterfilter, which is a sub-device in the SmartHQ data model.

 How do I actually make use of services?